 Deborah Needleman fan club, party of 1 over here.

-The first book (the green one) is a guide to design, room-by-room.
+Domino: The Book of Decorating is a guide to design, room-by-room.
 I love that it gives both beautiful pictures and practical ideas for how you will use the space.
-The pink book I actually just bought and finished.
+Domino: Your Guide to a Stylish Home I actually just bought and finished.
 I’d say it just kind of builds on the green book.
 Both books are great, but the green book is more substantive.
 Both are pure eye candy, and you won’t regret either purchase.

 9. Design*Sponge at Home by Grace Bonney

 I’ve always gotten tons of inspiration from Design*Sponge!
-While I definitely appreciate the modern, quirky design styles, beautiful images, and DIY info in this book, my absolute favorite part are the pictures and stories of how real life people live in their homes.
+While I definitely appreciate the modern, quirky design styles, beautiful images, and DIY info in Design*Sponge at Home, my absolute favorite part are the pictures and stories of how real life people live in their homes.
 That’s what keeps me coming back to this book again and again!

 So, what are your favorite design books?
 Did I miss any?